DjangoGirls/tutorial/en/python_introduction/README.md

     $ python3 python_intro.py
     Hello, Django girls!
+Note: on windows 'python3' is not recognized as a command, instead use 'python' to execute the file:

+    > python python_intro.py

 Alright!
 You just ran your first Python program that was saved to a file.
 Feel awesome?